The-AI-Alliance/community/README.md

 This AI Alliance Community repo is a work in progress.
-It's purpose is to contain lists of events, projects and activities that AI Alliance members can contribute to and participate in.
+It's purpose is to provide collaborative lists of events, projects and activities that AI Alliance members can contribute to and participate in.
 You are all encouraged to add to any of these community lists by submitting a pull request:

 # Upcoming Events